muchyesdawg/notes/pages/thermondynamics.md

 	- entropy is a way to quantify the probability of finding a system in a particular state.
 	- is basically how messy something is.
 	- if something has a low probability of happening in an isolated system, it has low entropy.
+	- if something has a higher probability of happening in an isolated system, it has high entropy.
+	- probability drives systems toward random and disordered equilibrium states with higher entropy.
 	-
 - laws of thermodynamics
 	- first law of thermodynamics